Uruguay wins, Colombia draws in troubled round of qualifiers

 Uruguay’s veteran strike duo of Edinson Cavani and Luis Suárez was out for the encounter, but Óscar Tabárez’s team had little trouble against a weak Bolivia lineup.

 Giorgian de Arrascaeta opened the scoring in the 17th minute from close range.
-Federico Valverde doubled the lead in the 31st with a free kick from the left edge of the box.
-Agustin Alvares added a third, his first for the national team, in the 47th.
+Federico Valverde doubled the lead in the 31st with a free kick from the left edge of the box and Agustin Alvares added a third, his first for the national team, in the 47th.

 Bolivia responded with a goal by Marcelo Martins in the 59th after a mistake by the Uruguayan defense.
-But Uruguay responded eight minutes later from the spot with de Arrascaeta.
+But Uruguay scored again eight minutes later from the spot.

-Martins reduced the margin in the 84th, also from the spot.
+Martins reduced the margin with a penalty in the 84th.

 Cavani missed the match because of travel restrictions imposed by Manchester United, and Suárez was injured.

+“Little by little the result came,” Tabárez said.
+“We didn’t suffer at the end, but they improved.
+Now we are better positioned on the table.”

-Uruguay’s next match is against Ecuador in Montevideo on Thursday.
+Uruguay’s next match is against third place Ecuador in Montevideo on Thursday.
 Bolivia will next play in Argentina.

 PARAGUAY 1-1 COLOMBIA